-If you receive a County Court Judgement (CCJ), in most cases it would be best practice to repay it as soon as possible, thus avoiding further creditor action.
-However, there are certain situations in which you might feel you shouldn’t have to pay a CCJ for a legitimate reason.
-In those circumstances, there are several ways to have the CCJ removed or to challenge the court’s decision.
+If you receive a County Court Judgement (CCJ), in most cases, the best practice is to repay it as soon as possible, thus avoiding further creditor action.
+However, there may be certain situations in which you might feel you have a legitimate reason for not paying a CCJ.
+In those circumstances, there are several ways to challenge a CCJ and attempt to have it removed.

 Can a CCJ be removed?

-If you owe the amount specified in the judgement, you should try to repay the full amount as soon as possible.
-The court which issued the CCJ will send you a letter containing a statement for the amount owed, as well as admission and defence forms.
+If you owe the amount specified in the judgement, you should try to repay that amount in full as soon as possible.
+The court which issued the CCJ will send you a letter containing a statement for the amount owed, along with the admission and defence forms.
 If you receive these forms, you should complete them as appropriate and return them to the creditor.

 How to challenge a CCJ

-If you have a legitimate reason not to pay the amount stated in the letter, you can work on challenging the judgement to have it removed from your credit file.
+If you have a legitimate reason not to pay the amount stated in the judgement, you can challenge the CCJ to have it removed from your credit file.

 If you legitimately don’t owe the money to the claimant, you shouldn’t fill out any of the paperwork the court sent you.
-Instead, you could ask the court to cancel the judgement or have it ‘set aside’.
+Instead, you could appeal to the court to dispute the judgement or have it ‘set aside’.
 You can use the N245 form for this.